 Flutter vs React Native: Which one is better in 2019?

-Does the comparison Flutter vs React Native ring your bell?
+Does the comparison Flutter vs. React Native ring a bell?
 Don't know about Flutter yet?
 But for sure you know about React Native, right?
-We are in front of a quite new cross-platform development application launched in 2017 that might change your mind, or not.
+Launched in 2017, Flutter is quite a new cross-platform development application that might win your heart, or not.
 While some developers have already risked to try it, others remain hesitant.
 Let's see the pros and cons of Flutter over the already well established React Native, in this never-ending war between Facebook and Google.

 It is fair to say that blogs have started discussions about it, and Flutter is awakening programmers' curiosity.
 Moreover, this war comes hand-in-hand with the technologies' developers.
 React Native was launched by Facebook in 2015, while Flutter was the competitive answer of Google in 2017.

 Productivity can take the cake in a programmers' day.
 It can easily simplify the work or turn it into a nightmare.
-In this case, we may analyse five points to give it a pass or a fail.
+In this case, we may analyze five points to give it a pass or a fail.

 First of all, the Hot Reload should ease a non-manual app recompilation and preserve the last state of the app.
 Though it is available in both frameworks, Flutter performs better in Hot Reload.
 Following the app structure, we can find all the necessary tools together in Flutter, which makes the work easier.
 React Native instead keeps data, styles, and templates separately.

 Example: “Hello World”

 Time to relate terms.
 Is maturity a synonym of stability?
 It is, at least in this case.
 React Native wins with fewer open issues and is better tested.
 Additionally, in the three years it has been running, React Native has gained important clients that make it look even more stable.
 Who wouldn't trust software that is used by Facebook?

 And finally, the time dedicated to developing is crucial.
 React Native has already ready-to-use elements that come hand-by-hand with the stability.
 So based on the function of both developers, React Native takes less time.

-Another important point when developing an application is the user interface.
+Another important point when planning the development of an application is the user interface.
 That leads us to think about OS, and Flutter lacks elements suitable for it but instead uses its own.
-It is also important to mention that Flutter has adaptable own widgets as well as its own UI components, which makes the process more fluent and easier to customize.
+It is also important to mention that Flutter has its own adaptable widgets as well as its individual UI components, which makes the process more fluent and easier to customize.
 This time React Native offers a better user experience, as it includes more UI libraries.
 So it wins as it smoothes the process.